 Inflatable Stand-Up Paddleboard Surf 500

 Ready to hit the waves?
-This inflatable Longboard Stand-Up Paddleboard is excellent for absorbing shocks during falls and collisions and made of reinforced woven drop stitch with a double stringer, giving you the rigidity you need for surfing waves from 50cm to 1.50cm.
-As scenarios ideal for surfing aren't always easy to come by, we’ve made it easy to transport, weighing only 8.5kg and built with a retractable carrying strap.
-It also comes in a shortboard version, making it even easier for you to transport it to the beach.
+This inflatable Longboard Stand-Up Paddleboard is excellent for absorbing shocks during falls and collisions.
+Made up of reinforced woven drop stitch with a double stringer, the board gives you the rigidity you need for riding waves from 50cm to 1.50cm.
+We’ve made it easy to transport, weighing only 8.5kg and built with a retractable carrying strap.
+It also comes in a shortboard version, making it even easier for you to carry it to your next location.

-To be considered an experienced paddler, you will need to have spent a considerable amount of time on the water, honing your skills, and have a good understanding of what type of watery locations you feel confident in.
+To be considered an experienced paddler, you will need to have spent a considerable amount of time on the water, honing your skills, and gaining a good understanding of what type of watery locations you feel confident in.
 Some like to focus on speed, glide, and manoeuvrability when choosing their next paddleboard, whereas others just want a model that ensures efficiency.
-There’s also experienced paddlers who will use their board as an affordable extension of their hobbies
+There are also experienced paddlers who will use their board as an affordable extension of their hobbies.

 An experienced paddleboarder with the right board should be confident whatever the conditions.
 Although we have already talked about some of our Touring, Racing, and Surfing SUP models, they can also be used for hobbies such as Fishing and Yoga.
 Let’s have a look at what type of SUP works best for these pastimes.

 SUP for Yoga

 - Lower level of thickness

 - Plush, flat deck pad to cover up to three-fourths of the surface